okx-code/rankupbook/README.md

 - Move Prestige Information from Who's That {{rank}} to the prestige reference
 - Requirement Table Needs Sub Requirement Column
 - Requirement Table Needs Placeholder Examples
+- Improve book searching by adding keywords and questions from discord to relevant pages instead of relying on FAQ